AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/terms-and-conditions.md

 # Terms and Conditions component

-A **Terms and Conditions** component refers to a section within a document, website, or application that outlines the terms, rules, and conditions that users must agree to or comply with when using a service or accessing content.
+A **Terms and Conditions** component refers to a section within a form that outlines the terms, rules, and conditions that users must agree to or comply with when using a service or accessing content.

-[The **Terms and Conditions** component is a composite component which comprises of Text, Checkbox and Link](#sub-component).
-The text contains a title along with a brief overview of the purpose and scope of the terms and conditions.
+The **Terms and Conditions** component is a composite component which comprises of Text, Checkbox, and Link components.
+The text component contains a title along with a brief overview of the purpose and scope of the terms and conditions.
 It also includes a checkbox used to obtain explicit consent from the user.
 You can also replace a consent text with links.

-The Terms and Conditions component is a composite component that consists of consent text and a checkbox.
-The text includes a brief overview of the purpose and scope of the terms and conditions.
-It also incorporates a checkbox used to obtain explicit consent from the user.
-You can replace a consent text with a web link.

 **Example**

 ![terms and conditions](/help/adaptive-forms/assets/terms-and-conditions.png)

+See [Sub-components of Terms and Conditions component](#sub-component) section, to learn more about different components of Terms and Conditions component.

 ## Usage {#reasons-to-use-termsandconditions}